Bigraded notions of formality and Aeppli-Bott-Chern-Massey products: Introduction

-We then identify two homotopy--theoretic notions of formality for bigraded bidifferential algebras (with an augmentation and without), one stronger than the other, which are obstructed by the presence of (some of) these ABC--Massey products.
+We then identify two homotopy--theoretic notions of formality for bigraded bidifferential algebras, one stronger than the other, but equivalent under the $\del\delbar$-lemma (e.g. on compact K\"ahler manifolds).
+They are obstructed by the presence of ABC--Massey products.
 The relations between these, a metric--dependent formality condition akin to geometric formality, and ordinary (de Rham) formality are discussed through examples.
-We ask whether compact K\"ahler manifolds are formal under either of the two homotopy--theoretic notions of bigraded formality.
+Interestingly, it is not clear whether compact K\"ahler manifolds are formal in this new sense, and there are examples of non-formal $\del\delbar$-manifolds.

+Finally, we study the pullback behavior of the new higher operations.
 Babenko--Taimanov \cite{BT00} showed that Massey products on symplectic manifolds are preserved under symplectic blow-up along a submanifold, as long as their degree is less than twice the real codimension of the submanifold.
 We extend this to complex blow-ups and ABC--Massey products.
+Adapting an argument of Taylor, we further observe that ABC--Massey triple products always pull back non-trivially under nonzero degree holomorphic maps of compact complex manifolds.